 Our future financial performance depends upon increased consumer acceptance, growth of sales of our products, and operational execution of our strategic initiatives.
 We believe that most consumers are not generally aware of the existence and attributes of moissanite jewels and that the consumer market for moissanite jewels and finished jewelry featuring moissanite remains in the early stages of development.
 Total moissanite jewelry retail sales have historically been less than 1% of the total jewelry market.
 The degree of future market acceptance and demand is subject to a significant amount of uncertainty.
-Our future financial performance will depend, in part, upon greater consumer acceptance of moissanite jewels, including our whiter Forever Brilliant® jewels, as an affordable, luxurious alternative to other gemstones, such as diamond; and our ability to develop brands and execute strategic initiatives, including our direct-to-consumer e-commerce and home party businesses, to grow our sales and operating income.
-In addition, consumer acceptance may be affected by retail jewelry' and jewelry manufacturers' acceptance of moissanite jewels and finished jewelry featuring moissanite.
+Our future financial performance will depend, in part, upon greater consumer acceptance of moissanite jewels, including both our classic moissanite jewels and our whiter Forever Brilliant[®] jewels, as an affordable, luxurious alternative to other gemstones, such as diamond; and our ability to develop brands and execute strategic initiatives, in particular, our direct-to-consumer e-commerce and home party businesses, to grow our sales and operating income.
+As we execute our strategy to build and reinvest in our businesses, significant expenses and investment of cash will be required ahead of the revenue streams we expect in the future, and this may adversely affect our operating income.
+If we are unable to execute and achieve desired revenue levels, we may adjust our strategic initiatives in response to the results of our investments.

+In addition, consumer acceptance may be affected by retail jewelers' and jewelry manufacturers' acceptance of moissanite jewels and finished jewelry featuring moissanite.
 The quality, design, and workmanship of the jewelry settings, whether manufactured by us or other manufacturers, could affect both consumers' perception and acceptance of our jewels and costs incurred by returns and markdowns.